 The Massachusetts General Laws governing employer contributions to SRBT determine whether entities are billed for OPEB costs.
 Consequently, SRBT developed an effective contribution methodology which allocates total actual contributions amongst the employers in a consistent manner (based on an employer's share of total covered payroll).
-The College is required to contribute based on Massachusetts General Laws; the rate was 8.79% and 8.92% of annual covered payroll for the fiscal years ended June 30, 2019 and 2018, respectively.
-The College contributed \$1,275 and \$33 for the fiscal years ended June 30, 2019 and 2018, respectively, equal to 100% of the required contribution for the year.
+The College is required to contribute based on Massachusetts General Laws; the rate was 7.29% and 8.79% of annual covered payroll for the fiscal years ended June 30, 2020 and 2019, respectively.
+The College contributed \$13,844 and \$1,275 for the fiscal years ended June 30, 2019 and 2018, respectively, equal to 100% of the required contribution for each year.